Best Sesame Oil | My Tips & Top 3 Picks as a Korean

 Does sesame oil go bad?

-Yes, sesame oil can go bad just like most other food!
-It is very important to store it in a cool shaded place.
+Yes, sesame oil can go bad, just like most other foods!
+It is very important to store it in a cool, shaded place.
 The best choice would be to store it in the fridge.
 When the sesame oil goes bad, it will smell rancid instead of its original nutty and pleasant aroma and taste.

 How long does sesame oil last?